|

 Prepare an ice bath for hard boiled farm fresh eggs to cool in.
 Add eggs into cold water bath after boiling.

-Step 3: Remove Pot From Burner And Add Eggs
+Remove Pot From Burner And Add Eggs:

 Gently Lower fresh backyard chicken eggs into pot of hot boiling water.

 Now that your eggs are in the pot of hot water, immediately set your pot back on the burner.
-(Make sure your burner is now on low setting.)
+(Make sure your burner is now on low setting.).
+Add a lid over the top of your pot.

 Freshly boiled backyard chicken eggs in an ice bath.